martinbonnin/mbonnin.net/src/content/post/2024-11-21_state-of-kotlin-scripting.md

 I myself wrote about the [Kotlin scripting back in May 2020](https://mbonnin.medium.com/may-2020-the-state-of-kotlin-scripting-99cb6cc57db1).
 To this day, this is one of my most read blog post so this felt like the perfect opportunity to make a small refresher.

-Let's see how you can use `*.main.kts` files today, in November 2024!
+Let's see how you can use `*.main.kts` today, in November 2024!

 And what's in stock for the future!